-- You spent 330 days in foreign countries during a 12-month period, or
+- You have spent 330 days in foreign countries during a 12-month period, or

 Foreign Tax Credit

 With the Foreign Tax Credit, you can claim a dollar-for-dollar credit for the amount paid in taxes to another country.
-You cannot use the tax credit on income that was already excluded through the Foreign Earned Income Exclusion.
+You cannot use the FTC on income that was already excluded through the Foreign Earned Income Exclusion.

 As a US citizen living abroad, you need to make sure that you have the correct paperwork for tax reporting.